 23A.
-Sensitive Sector Exposure (SSE)27
+Sensitive Sector Exposure (SSE)31

-Exposure to capital market (direct and indirect) and commercial real estate28 shall be reckoned as sensitive exposure for HFCs.
+Exposure to capital market (direct and indirect) and commercial real estate32 shall be reckoned as sensitive exposure for HFCs.
 In addition to exposure limits prescribed in Paragraphs 22 and 23 above, HFCs shall fix Board-approved internal limits for SSE separately for capital market and commercial real estate exposures.
 Dynamic vulnerability assessments of various sectors and their likely impact on business, as evaluated periodically, should help HFCs determine such internal exposure limits.
 While the Board is free to determine various sub-limits within the overall SSE internal limits, the following are specifically prescribed:

-- a.
-A sub-limit within the commercial real estate exposure ceiling shall be fixed internally for financing land acquisition. - b.
-Ceiling on IPO Funding as mentioned at Paragraph 17A of these Directions.
+a.
+A sub-limit within the commercial real estate exposure ceiling shall be fixed internally for financing land acquisition.